intel-iot-devkit/intelligent-vending-machine/README.md

     ```

  4. Save and exit the file and restart the network service using the following command: `/etc/init.d/networking restart`.
- 5. If you are connecting to external networks via a proxy, you will have to set it up as well.
+ 5. If you are connecting to external networks via a proxy, you will need to set it up as well.

-#### Installing the MRAA, UPM and sqlite3 libraries on the UP²\* Board
+##### Installing the MRAA, UPM and sqlite3 libraries on the UP²\* Board

  In order to put UPM and MRAA on your system, you can just use MRAA:PPA to update the libraries.
 The instructions are as follows: